Flexible Land Tenure System (Namibia): Urbanization in Namibia

 Urban areas in Namibia are declared as city /municipality, town, village or settlement area, under the jurisdiction of the respective local authority.
 As of 2015, Namibia had 13 municipalities, 26 towns, 19 villages and more than 60 settlement areas.
 Due to the small population size (about two million people live on 825.000 km2), Namibia has not developed large urban centres.
 However, calculated on World Bank population estimates and urban ratios from the United Nations World Urbanization Prospects, Namibia's current urban population is about 46% with an urban growth rate of 4.6% per annum (growth rate of rural population: 0.6%).
 The major factor promoting the urbanization in the country is rural-to-urban migration, mainly by young people in search of better social and economic opportunities.

 Rapid urbanization processes and socio-economic changes take place specifically along the major routes and in the northern communal areas, where the majority of Namibia's people live.
 The four north-central regions (Omusati, Oshana, Ohangwena and Oshikoto) alone occupy about 10% of the country's surface but host 40% of the population.
-The expanding road network that has roots in the historic trade and migratory routes opens up new areas for settlements.
+The expanding road network that has roots in the historic trade and migratory routes opens up new areas for settlement.

 Urban expansion in these areas triggers specific problems.
 Informal settlements around urban centres and traditional settlement patterns, combined with the annual floods during the wet season in the Oshana network (shallow water courses and ponds, which run through the flat alluvial floodplain of the regions) pose unique challenges to the extension of towns as well as to the provision of public services to the urban areas.
 This is further compounded by a conflict between urban and rural development resulting from traditional settlement administration alongside urban centres.

 The rapid increase in the development of informal settlements around urban areas resulted in mostly unplanned development with a minimum of public services.
 Undeveloped land within a local authority's area belongs to the local authority.
 Local authorities develop land on cost recovery basis.
 Due to high development costs, local authorities are unable to develop sufficient and affordable plots for low income groups, which turn to informal settling as an alternative.
 In 2009, the number of informal settlements was counted and found to be 232 (with an estimated population of 595,000 inhabitants), in 2016 it was estimated to be almost 280.
 Thus, urban expansion, where strict zoning of towns is intended, has to address existing settlements that are administered according to the customary land tenure system.
 The affected households are either compensated or integrated into the urban centres.